-D. Effective dates
+Effective dates

-The effective date for version 2.1 of the GCR is 1st September 2015.
-All CABs must use this version from this date.
+The effective date for version 2.2 of the GCR is 1 September 2018.
+All Conformity Assessment Bodies (CABs) must use this version in all fishery assessments/CoC audits that start after this date.

-E. Review
+Review

-Changes may be made to this document periodically following the MSC Policy Development cycle.
+Changes may be made to this document periodically following the MSC policy development process.

-More information about the MSC policy development process and MSC Standard Setting Procedure can be found on the MSC Policy website and MSC website.
+More information about the MSC policy development process and MSC Standard Setting Procedure can be found on the MSC Program Improvements website and MSC website.